-Emergencies:
+Emergencies

-- School employees are authorized to administer first aid in a health emergency.
-Using emergency information on file in the office, the school will contact the student's parents and arrange, if necessary, additional care. - For the student's protection, the school requires every student to provide the school office with emergency information (specific allergies, work phones of parents, persons to contact in an emergency, doctor's name, etc.).
+School employees are authorized to administer first aid in a health emergency.
+Using emergency information on file in the office, the school will contact the student's parents and arrange, if necessary, additional care.

+• For the student's protection, the school requires every student to provide the school office with emergency information (specific allergies, work phones of parents, persons to contact in an emergency, doctor's name, etc.).
 It is important that this information is up-to-date.
-Please report any changes in this information to the school nurse.
+Please report immediately any changes in this information to the school nurse.

-Emergency Preparedness:
+Emergency Preparedness

-• Fire Drills

-Fire drills are required by state law and should be treated with respect at each occurrence.
+- Fire Drills - Fire drills are required by state law and should be treated with respect at each occurrence.
 Practicing appropriate safety and evaluation procedures may well prevent serious injury or loss of life.
-The occupants may reenter the building once the drill is complete.

-• Tornado Drills

-Tornado drills will be scheduled during the school year.
-When the alarm sounds, students will move into the halls and be seated on the floor facing the wall with their head between knees as a precaution against flying glass and debris.
+The occupants may reenter the building once drill is complete. - Tornado Drills - Tornado drills will be scheduled during the school year.
+When the alarm sounds, students will move into the halls and take a protective seated position with hands/arms covering the head, neck, and face.
 Do not leave the building.
-All windows and doors should be closed.

-Evacuation Drills

-The administration will initiate building evacuation procedures.
+All windows and doors should be closed. - Evacuation Drills - The administration will initiate building evacuation procedures.
 Teachers will accompany their classes as they evacuate the building in an orderly fashion.
-Personnel and students should remain at the evacuation site until the "all clear" signal or instructions to relocate to another position are given.
-Classes missed due to a bomb threat may be rescheduled.
+Personnel and students should remain at the evacuation site until the "all clear" signal or instructions to relocate to another position are given. - Abuse of Fire Alarm System/Sprinkler System/911 - 0 1st Violation 5 days home suspension and law enforcement notification - \circ 2nd Violation 10 days home suspension and referral to tribunal

-Moment of Silence
+Moment of Meditation

-In each classroom, at the beginning of the first period, the teacher in charge shall conduct a period of quiet reflection with the participation of all students.
+• In each classroom, at the beginning of the first block, the teacher in charge shall conduct a brief moment of quiet reflection with the participation of all students.
 This time shall be considered an opportunity for a moment of silent reflection on the anticipated activities of the day.
-During this period, silence shall be maintained and no activities will be engaged in.
+During this time, silence shall be maintained and no activities will be engaged in.
 Disruptions will be addressed with Disciplinary action.

-Pledge of Allegiance to the Flag
+Pledge to the Flag

-In accordance with Georgia Law (Code 20-2-310), it is the policy of the Baldwin County Board of Education and Baldwin High School that each student and each employee of BHS shall be afforded the opportunity to recite the Pledge of Allegiance to the Flag of the United States of America during each school day.
+• In accordance with Georgia Law (Code 20-2-310), it is the policy of the Baldwin County Board of Education and Oak Hill Middle School that each student and each employee of OHMS shall be afforded the opportunity to recite the Pledge of Allegiance to the Flag of the United States of America during each school day.

 - The Pledge shall be recited daily at the beginning of the first block.
 Such recitation will be conducted in a formal and properly respectful manner. - Should a student or employee present have religious convictions against participating in the Pledge, their rights will be respected.
+Written explanation of religious reasons for non-participation should be provided to the school.
 NO STUDENT WILL BE ALLOWED TO DISRUPT THE RIGHTS OF THOSE WHO DO CHOOSE TO PARTICIPATE.
+Disruptions during the pledge will be addressed with disciplinary action.